ganbarodigital/go_scriptish/README.md

 Each Scriptish command works the same way:

-* they read text input from the pipeline's `stdin`
+* they read text input from the pipeline's `Stdin`
-* they write their results to the pipeline's `stdout`
+* they write their results to the pipeline's `Stdout`
-* they write any error messages out to the pipeline's `stderr`
+* they write any error messages out to the pipeline's `Stderr`
 * they return a status code and a Golang error to indicate what happened

-When a single command has finished, its `stdout` becomes the `stdin` for the next command in the pipeline.
+When a single command has finished, its `Stdout` becomes the `Stdin` for the next command in the pipeline.

 ### How Are Errors Handled?